 A Renal Dialysis Unit was established in 1969 after a community fund drive to help a local teenage boy who required hemodialysis treatments at Henry County Health Center.
 From that effort, the renal dialysis unit grew from serving one patient to serving over 120 patients from Southeast Iowa, Northern Missouri, and Western Illinois.
 In response to this growth, Southeastern Renal Dialysis began as a corporation in April 1997.
-The corporation consists of Henry County Health Center, Great River Medical Center, Fort Madison Community Hospital, Keokuk Area Hospital and Jefferson County Health Center.
+The corporation consists of Henry County Health Center, Great River Medical Center, Fort Madison Community Hospital and Jefferson County Health Center.
+Outpatient dialysis clinics are located at each one of these healthcare facilities, as well as in Keokuk.
 It is the continuation of care that was established by HCHC for patients with end-stage renal disease.
 To learn more about Southeastern Renal Dialysis, go to www.srdlc.org.

 What We Do

 The care of each dialysis patient at the Southeastern Renal Dialysis Unit is individually planned and developed using the "total team" concept.
 The Unit's staff have specialized training in the care and treatment of renal dialysis patients.

 Our Individualized Program Includes:

 - Sodium modeling

 - Dialyzer and length of treatment determined according to urea kinetic modeling.

 - Days of operation are Monday through Saturday, hours according to patient needs.